Zillah attended a top public school,

 They taught girls deportment and ladylike graces,

-Her mummy and daddy had got to the stage
+Her parents had rapidly got to the stage,

 Had caused quite significant marital tension.